 Here is another version of my same resume on VisualCV created with a click of a button

 There are dozens of stunning resume templates to choose from.
 It is as simple as clicking "change design," and Wala!

 This is not bad, but the question is: which one would you pick up and read?

 One of the best parts of VisualCV is the fact that you know where your resume resides at all times.

-Be honest, how many opportunities have you passed up because of "all the work involved in applying?"
+To be honest, how many opportunities have you passed up because of "all the work involved in applying?"
 I know I have let some wonderful opportunities pass me by.

 Having a resume formatted and ready to go at the drop of a hat removes one of the biggest barriers to the physician assistant job search.
-Combine this with a pre-formatted cover letter, some high-quality resume paper (this is my favorite) and you have no more excuses.
+Combine this with a pre-formatted cover letter, some high-quality resume paper (this is my favorite), and you have no more excuses.

 You can create a free account on the VisualCV website and get started by clicking this link.

 Looking for additional help with your Resume or CV?

 We offer personalized resume and CV editing services to fit every budget.